qgis/qwc2-demo-app/doc/QWC2_Documentation.md

       Proj4js.defs(<EPSG Code>, <proj definition>);

   line.
 By default, only `EPSG:4326`, `EPSG:4296` and `EPSG:3857` are registered.
 In addition, you can associate a human readable label to a projection by extending the `CoordinatesUtils.setCrsLabels` call.
 These labels will be displayed for instance in the mouse coordinate switcher.
+Alternatively, additional projections can also be registered in `config.json`, see below.
 - Which plugins are built into the application.
 Plugins left out here will be completely omitted when compiling the application bundle, and will hence also reduce the size of the bundle.
 - Which locales are supported.